Diggy Simmons

-Daniel Dwayne "Diggy" Simmons III (born March 21, 1995) is an American rapper, singer, songwriter, model, and actor and the fourth child of Joseph "Rev. Run" Simmons of Run DMC.
-He currently stars as Doug Edwards on Grown-ish.
-He, along with his parents and five siblings, were the primary subjects of the MTV reality television show Run's House.
-Diggy was also the youngest member of Lupe Fiasco's short-lived rap collective, All City Chess Club.
+Daniel Dwayne "Diggy" Simmons III (born March 21, 1995) is an American rapper, singer and actor from Queens, New York City.
+The fourth child of Run-DMC's Joseph "Rev. Run" Simmons, he began his recording career in 2009 and signed with Atlantic Records the following year.
+In 2011, his single "Do It Like You" (featuring Jeremih) and guest appearance on Mindless Behavior's single "Mrs. Right" marked his first and only entries on the Billboard Hot 100.
+The former preceded the release of debut studio album, Unexpected Arrival (2012), which peaked at number 11 on the Billboard 200 and was met with positive critical reception.
+He was chosen as part of XXL magazine's 2011 Annual Freshman List, and joined Lupe Fiasco's short-lived rap collective, All City Chess Club as its youngest member that same year.

+In his acting career, Simmons has played Doug Edwards on the Freeform teen drama Grown-ish—a spin off of ABC's Black-ish—since 2018.
+Simmons, along with his parents and five siblings, were the primary subjects of the MTV reality television series Run's House (2005–2009).

 Music career

 Music beginnings

 Diggy Simmons released his debut mixtape, The First Flight, in 2009.
 More than 100,000 people downloaded the album from Simmons' blog.
 Following the mixtape release, according to Simmons, five record labels showed interest in signing him; he chose Atlantic Records.

 Early in 2010, Simmons uploaded a video of himself freestyling over the Nas song, "Made You Look".
 The video became a viral hit and garnered praise from Kanye West, who responded on Twitter: "I knew this kid was [going] to be fresh.
 I knew it!"

 It was preceded by the leak of the song "Oh Yeah!", which featured Pharrell Williams and Lupe Fiasco.
 Airborne, Simmons' second mixtape, was released in 2010.
 The mixtape track "Great Expectations" was featured that year in a national AT&T television commercial.

 Simmons released his third mixtape, Past, Present(s), Future, in December.
 The mixtape, hosted by DJ Premier, features samples of songs from the 1980s and 1990s by such artists as Nas, A Tribe Called Quest and Rakim.
 A video was released for the track "Shook Ones", which samples the Mobb Deep song of the same name.